Marauders in Morocco in 2017

 Chefchaouen is situated in the Rif Mountains.
 The city was founded in 1471, as a small fortress which still exists to this day to fight the Portuguese invasions of northern Morocco.
 In 1920, the Spanish seized Chefchaouen to form part of Spanish Morocco.
 Spain returned the city after the independence of Morocco in 1956.

 Chefchaouen or Chaouen, as it is often called by Moroccans, is a popular tourist destination because of its proximity to Tangier and the Spanish enclave of Ceuta.
 The beauty of Chefchaouen's mountainous surroundings were enhanced by the contrast of the brightly painted medina (old town).
 It is no wonder that tourists flock here — this humble town is the embodiment of almost every Moroccan cliché.
-The picturesque medina, set against the dramatic backdrop of the Rif Mountains, is filled with white-washed homes with distinctive, powder-blue accents.
+The picturesque medina, set against the dramatic backdrop of the Rif Mountains, is filled with white-washed homes with distinctive,

 Tourism in Chaouen is also driven by its reputation as centre of the marijuana plantation region in North Morocco.
 Drugs are widespread and somehow tolerated.
-Chefchouen is to the North of Morocco - which is basically the European part of Morocco.
+Chefchaouen is to the North of Morocco - which is basically the European part of Morocco.
 The Spanish enclave is still there in the North of Morocco - where you need a Passport to go.
 The influence of European architecture is more visible here.

 From the bus station you have to catch a Taxi (10 MAD) to reach the medina .
 It is the focal point of interest for most visitors to Chefchaouen.
 Walking around the town with its whitewashed walls, originally decorated in this style by Jewish immigrants, can be a unique experience.
 Initially the Christians were barred entry to this city.